Finland93/SpeedPress/README.md

 Welcome to SpeedPress, the ultimate WordPress theme for blazing-fast, SEO-optimized websites without the bloat.
 Designed for developers who prefer building with pure HTML, CSS and JS, SpeedPress integrates the power of Bootstrap 5 seamlessly into WordPress.

-Explore our templates and get started for free on our discussion.
+Explore our templates and get started for free on our discussion, or download latest release [here](https://github.com/Finland93/SpeedPress/releases/).

 ## Why Choose SpeedPress?